 Then, you’ll ask our classmates.

-At last, if you couldn’t get the book, then you will go to the library and search the book with keywords i.e. author name, book name, etc.
+At last, if you couldn’t get the book, then you will go to the library and search for the book with keywords i.e. author name, book name, etc.

-2. DNS -> Initiate TCP Connection:
+- DNS -> Initiate TCP Connection

 Once the IP address is found, the server builds the TCP connection to transfer the information.
-To initiate the connection, the TCP/IP three-way follows handshake process where the client and server exchange the SYN (synchronize) and ACK (acknowledge) messages.
+To initiate the connection, the TCP/IP three-way follows a handshake process where the client and server exchange the SYN (synchronize) and ACK (acknowledge) messages.

-Here consider, you have an address of someone you need to meet.
+Here consider, you have the address of someone you need to meet.
 First, we’ll ring a bell, if there is anyone in the house, then they’ll open the door, and they’ll let you in.

-3. Request and Response:
+- Request and Response

 After a successful connection, the data will be transferred.
 The HTTP request is sent to the webpage in order to request the information.
 The server receives the request, and then the request handler generates the program in any backend languages used by the server.

-This step works like a customer who visits a restaurant, where he can order only the food which is in Menu, then he’ll ask the server to bring the food, and then finally, he will get only the ingredients (those are files mentioned in the image) he wanted.
+This step works like a customer who visits a restaurant, where he can order only the food which is on Menu, then he’ll ask the server to bring the food, and then finally, he will get only the ingredients (those are files mentioned in the image) he wanted.

 Following through the previous example, consider the browser as a chef who comes to the table to prepare the food and give it to the customer.